 Environmental Sustainability» open the printable major» search for more Areas of Study

-The Bachelor of Development Studies will give you opportunities to study the causes and consequences of unequal development and assess policy options for a more equitable and sustainable future.
-Understanding the nature and operation of globalisation processes is critical to the development question.
-You will examine globalisation processes at a variety of scales, with a focus on urban and regional impacts, sustainable development and cultural diversity.
+The Environmental Sustainability major within the Bachelor of Development Studies equips students with an understanding of the causes and consequences of unequal development and an ability to assess policy options for a more equitable and sustainable future.
+Understanding the nature and operation of globalisation processes is critical to the question of development.
+Students will examine globalisation processes at a variety of scales, with a focus on urban and regional impacts, sustainable development and cultural diversity.

 For more information about Environmental Studies, visit the School of Environmental and Life Sciences site.

 Academic advice: view Study Pathways for this major »

 Honours: An Honours year is available to students as a separate program in the form of an additional year to those who meet the entry requirements.
 For more information about this program, see Bachelor of Development Studies (Honours).

 Some occupations require a higher level of completed study than an undergraduate degree, and for this reason it is worthwhile considering the range of postgraduate study options available.
 Postgraduate study may also be useful for specialising in a particular area, or to stimulate career change.
 Some of the postgraduate study options following the Bachelor of Development Studies include:

 Postgraduate coursework programs can add further specialisations in areas including business, safety, quality assurance and teaching.
 To explore such options please visit the Postgraduate Handbook.

 The Planning Institute of Australia website contains a list of courses that are accredited for those interested in the field of urban and regional planning.